giuliano-ippoliti/collections/README.md

 `npm install`

-Set variables in .env file (PORT, SECRET)
+Set variables in .env file (PORT, INVITATION_CODE)

 `npm start`

 Go to http://localhost:8080/ (8080 is the default port)

-You can now start creating collections
+You have to register to start creating collections (use the invitation code in .env)

 ## Deploy to Azure